wp-plugins/text-hover/readme.txt

 == Screenshots ==

 1. A screenshot of the admin options page for the plugin, where you define the terms/acronyms/phrases and their related hover text
-2. A screenshot of the plugin in action for a post when the mouse is hovering over a defined hover text term
+2. A screenshot of the plugin in action for a post when the mouse is hovering over a defined hover text term using the pretty tooltips
+3. A screenshot of the plugin in action for a post when the mouse is hovering over a defined hover text term using default browser tooltips (in this case, Chrome on OSX)

 == Frequently Asked Questions ==

 = In my posts, hover text terms do not appear any differently than regular text (though I can hover over them and see the hover text)!
 What gives? =

 The plugin currently makes use of the standard HTML tag `acronym` to specify the terms and their hover text.
 Browsers have default handling and display of `acronym`.
 It's possibly that the CSS for your theme is overriding the default display.
 I use the following in my site's styles.css file to ensure it displays for me in the manner I prefer (which, by the same token, you can use more CSS formatting to further format the hover terms) :

 `acronym {
 	border-bottom:1px dotted #000;